voschezang/coding-handbook/management-principles.md

 The main *prerequisite* is a certain corporate culture: Thinking in probabilities & decriminalize risk.
 Uncertainty should be preferred over being wrong (or overly optimistic).

 - Prefer mean-variance optimization over point-estimates.
 A typical prediction should include (un)certainty bounds.
 E.g. "We need at least 4 months, and it may take up to 1 year (in the worst case).
-We estimate a 80 % chance of finishing it in 6 to 8 months. "
+We estimate a 80 % chance of finishing it in 6 to 8 months."
+    - Usually point estimate overestimate in order to compensate for uncertainty.
+This can result in an [increase](https://en.wikipedia.org/wiki/Parkinson's_law) in the amount of work

 - Express projects success not as an absolute (success or fail), but as progression (number of features delivered at end of time period).
     - Build in slack, i.e. the flexibility to skip/add/change features during the project.